ModernGalahad/Acoustic-Guitar-Pickholder/README.md

 A simple pick holder modeled after a Taylor acoustic.
-It has 10 pick slots, with three for picks between 1.2 mm and 1.8 mm and seven for picks up to 1.2.
+It has 10 pick slots, with three for picks between 1.2 mm and 1.8 mm and seven for picks up to 1.2 mm.
 Printables link: https://www.printables.com/model/926339-acoustic-guitar-pickholder